 \section{Proof of Main Theorem}

-The key tool in the proof of our main theorem is the following ``Universal Restriction Estimate'' of Iosevich and Mayeli (\cite{IoMayeli}, Theorem 3.12), which we state under our noramalization of the Fourier transform.
+The key tool in the proof of our main theorem is the following ``universal restriction estimate'' of Iosevich and Mayeli (\cite{IoMayeli}, Theorem 3.12), which we state under our normalization of the Fourier transform.

-\begin{theorem} (\cite{IoMayeli}, Theorem 3.12) Let $\Sigma \subset (\mathbb{Z}/N\mathbb{Z})^d$ have the property that:
+\begin{theorem} (\cite{IoMayeli}, Theorem 3.12) Let $\Sigma \subset (\mathbb{Z}/N\mathbb{Z})^d$ have the property that

 and